canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 This requires three steps:

 1. Deploy and secure the registry service.
-This is out of the scope for this document, please follow the instructions for the registry that you want to deploy.
+   Please follow the instructions for the desired registry deployment.
 2. Using [regsync][regsync], load all images from the upstream source and push to your registry mirror.
 3. Configure the Canonical Kubernetes container runtime (`containerd`) to load